 James is in the Theta Tau professional engineering fraternity Alumni Hall of Fame, and the University of Alabama School of Communication Hall of Fame.

-James is the Chairman of the Board of Grandview Medical Center, serves on the Board of Southeastern Bible College, and is a member of the University of Alabama College of Communication Board of Visitors.
+James is the Chairman of the Board of Grandview Medical Center, and is a member of the University of Alabama College of Communication and Information Sciences Board of Visitors.

 In his spare time, James enjoys tennis and amateur radio.
 He earned his first ham radio license at the age of 14, and holds an extra class license.